-- (a) The Citizen Corps Council was initially established on December 8, 2003, by ordinance and designated as a standing committee. - (b) Since then, hazards and threats have evolved, as have the abilities and methods to prepare for, mitigate, respond to, and recover from emergencies and disasters affecting members of the community. - (c) To reflect better the transformed state of affairs, membership of the Citizen Corps Council is hereby reconstituted and the committee is renamed as [NEW NAME]. - (d) The thirteen members of the committee shall be appointed by the City Council as follows: - (1) A representative of the Alexandria business community; - (2) A representative of Alexandria civic associations; - (3) A representative for residents with disabilities / access and functional needs; - (4) A representative for non-English speaking residents; - (5) A member of the Community Emergency Response Team (CERT) program; - (6) A representative or member of the Medical Reserve Corps (MRC); - (7) A representative or member of the Alexandria Radio Club (ARC); - (8) A representative or member of the Alexandria Animal Welfare League or its Community Animal Response Team; - (9) A representative from the Police Department's Community Relations Unit or Volunteer Office: - (10) A representative from the Fire Department's Community Risk Reduction programs; - (11) A representative from the Sheriff's Office Community and Safety programs; - (12) A representative from Volunteer Alexandria; and - (13) A representative of the American Red Cross. - (e) Ex officio (non-voting) members shall be: - (1) Two members of City Council, appointed by the mayor; - (2) A representative of the Local Emergency Planning Committee; - (3) A representative of the Emergency Medical Services Council; and - (4) A representative of the Public Health Advisory Commission. - (f) The members of the committee shall be appointed in the manner prescribed in title 2, chapter 4, article (a) of this code.
-The members shall serve for a term of three years, and such terms shall be staggered.
-(Ord.
-No. 4382, 3/12/05, Sec.
-1; Ord.
-No. 5167, 11/17/18, Sec.
-1)
+- (a) The Citizen Corps Council was initially established on December 8, 2003, by ordinance and designated as a standing committee. - (b) Since then, hazards and threats have evolved, as have the abilities and methods to prepare for, mitigate, respond to, and recover from emergencies and disasters affecting members of the community. - (c) To reflect better the transformed state of affairs, membership of the Citizen Corps Council is hereby reconstituted and the committee is renamed as [NEW NAME]. - (d) The thirteen members of the committee shall be appointed by the City Council as follows: - (1) A representative of the Alexandria business community; - (2) A representative of Alexandria civic associations; - (3)(2) A representative for residents with disabilities / access and functional needs; - (4) A representative for non-English speaking residents; - (5)(3) A member of the Community Emergency Response Team (CERT) program; - (6)(4) A representative or member of the Medical Reserve Corps (MRC); - (7)(5) A representative or member of the Alexandria Radio Club (ARC); - (8)(6) A representative or member of the Alexandria Animal Welfare League or its Community Animal Response Team; - (9)(7) A representative from the Police Department's Community Relations Unit or Volunteer Office; - (10)(8) A representative from the Fire Department's Community Risk Reduction programs; - (41)(9) A representative from the Sheriff's Office Community and Safety programs; - (12)(10) A representative from Volunteer Alexandria; and - (11) A representative of the American Red Cross. - (13)(12) 2 Citizen representatives - (e) Ex officio (non-voting) members shall be: - (1) Two members of City Council, appointed by the mayor; - (2) A representative of the Local Emergency Planning Committee; - (3) A representative of the Emergency Medical Services Council; and - (4) A representative of the Public Health Advisory Commission. - (5) A representative of the Commission on Persons with Disabilities - (4)(6) A representative of the Environmental Policy Commission